-The following scenarios shall NOT require a Development Permit:
+The Following scenarios shall NOT require a Development Permt:

 - i.
 Emergency actions required to prevent, control or reduce an immediate threat to human life and safety, the natural environment and/or property, as authorized by the General Manager, Engineering Department, or their designate. - ii.
-Interior renovations within an existing building footprint not resulting in any change to the external structure of a building or causing any disturbance to a site. - iii.
+Interior renovations, building envelope renovations or roof replacement within an existing building footprint not resulting in any expansion of the external structure footprint of a building or causing any disturbance to a site. - iii.
 Ecological restoration and enhancement projects authorized by the General Manager, Engineering Department or of the Parks, Recreation and Culture Department, or their designate. - iv.
-Construction, maintenance or operation of municipal or public utility works and services. - v.
+Construction, maintenance or operation of municipal or public utility and road works and services. - v.
 Regular and general yard maintenance activities within an existing landscaped area, such as mowing laws, pruning trees and shrubs (in accordance with Surrey Tree Protection Bylaw, as amended), planting vegetation and minor soil disturbances that do not alter the general grade of the land or existing approved landscaped buffers. - vi.
 Permitted farm activity within the Agricultural Land Reserve (ALR). - vii.
-Where there is an existing agreement with the Federal or Provincial governments and the proposed activities are consistent with those agreements. - viii.
-Where information is provided, to the satisfaction of the General Manager, Planning and Development Department, that illustrates that portions of a property falling within the Sensitive Ecosystem Development Permit Area do not impact its objectives.
+Where there is an existing agreement with the Federal or Provincial governments and the proposed activities are consistent with those agreements.